Teaching support from the UK’s largest provider of in-school maths tuition

 Cost: Low

-Mastery learning involves breaking down subject matter and learning content into units with clearly specified objectives which are pursued until they are achieved.
+Mastery learning involves breaking a subject and learning content down into units to achieve the specified learning objectives.
 Learners work through each block of content in a series of sequential steps and must achieve a level of success, measured through testing, before progressing to new content.
 Students who do not reach the required level are typically provided with additional tuition, peer support, small group discussions, or homework so that they can reach the expected level.

 5) Collaborative learning